 Best Websites For Booking Flights

 When I book a flight online, I have my dependable websites for cheap airfare that I always go back to book a flight.

 Keep in mind that you may have your own best flight search engines to secure cheap flights, but here is a list of the tried and true for me.

-Remember, if you DONʼT book a flight directly with an airline and book through a third-party instead, be prepared to pay fees if you need changing flight dates or periods, or even worse need to cancel your flight.
+Remember, if you buy a flight through a third party rather than directly with an airline, you should expect to incur penalties if you need to change flight dates or durations, or even worse, if you need to cancel your journey.

-But at the end of the day, have a price in mind you are comfortable paying and donʼt be anxious to hit the buy button!
+But, at the end of the day, have a price in mind that you are happy to pay and don’t be in a hurry to acquire!